Discrimination against non-binary people

-Discrimination against non-binary people, called enbyphobia or exorsexism, people who do not identify exclusively or at all as male or female, may occur in social, professional, medical or legal contexts.
+Discrimination against non-binary people, also called enbyphobia or exorsexism, is discrimination against people who do not identify exclusively or at all as male or female.
+It may occur in social, professional, medical or legal contexts.

 Social discrimination

-Non-binary people may be considered confusing, wrong, evil or nonexistent to people who subscribe to the binary theory of gender.
+Non-binary people may be considered confusing, wrong, evil, or nonexistent to people who subscribe to the binary theory of gender.

 According to a 2016 study from The Journal of Sex Research, one of the most common themes of discrimination for genderqueer people is the incorrect use of gender pronouns.
-The study labeled this as 'nonaffirmation', and it occurs when others do not affirm one's sense of gender identity.
+The study labeled this as "nonaffirmation", and it occurs when others do not affirm one's sense of gender identity.
 The negative effects of misgendering are well-documented.
 A 2018 study published in the American Psychological Association found a positive association between misgendering and anxiety, depression, and stress.
 Repeated misgendering by strangers, also known as chronic misgendering, can amplify these stressors to the point where trans individuals do not want to leave their homes.

 Participants within the 2016 study also reported experiencing gender policing.
 Gender policing is especially common in K-12 schools on a systematic level.
 One way in which systematic gender policing manifests in schools is through sex-segregated bathrooms.
 A study published in the Journal of Gay & Lesbian Services found that 23.9% of trans students surveyed, or 439 students out of 1836, were denied access to gender-appropriate bathrooms or housing at school due to being transgender or gender non-conforming.
-An article from the book Violence and Gender, states that this experienced violence and discrimination leads to high levels of stress.
-This article stated that non-binary participants are less likely to experience hate speech (24.4% vs. 50%) compared to trans men and equally as likely (24.4% vs. 24.4%) as trans women, yet genderqueer/nonbinary participants, along with trans women, are more likely than trans men individuals to be concerned about the safety of themselves and others.
+An article from the book Violence and Gender states that this experienced violence and discrimination leads to high levels of stress.
+This article stated that non-binary participants are less likely to experience hate speech (24.4% vs. 50%) compared to trans men and equally as likely (24.4% vs. 24.4%) as trans women, yet genderqueer/nonbinary participants, along with trans women, are more likely than trans men to be concerned about the safety of themselves and others.